Well-posed geometric boundary data in General Relativity, II: twisted Dirichlet boundary data: Nash-Moser theory

 is a smooth tame diffeomorphism between tame Frechet manifolds. \end{theorem}

-\begin{proof} By Proposition \ref{manifold}, the target space $\cT^H$ is a smooth tame Frechet manifold, as is the domain $Met(M)$.
-By construction, it is easy to see that the map $\Phi^H$ is then a smooth, tame map between Frechet manifolds, cf.~\cite{Ham} for the basic definitions regarding tame maps and Frechet manifolds here.
+\begin{proof} By Proposition \ref{manifold}, the target space $\cT^H$ is a smooth tame Frechet manifold, as is the domain $Met(M)$; the same holds for $(\cT^H)^*$ and $Met^*(M)$.
+By construction, it is easy to see that the map $\Phi^H$ in \eqref{offPhi} is then a smooth, tame map between Frechet manifolds, cf.~\cite{Ham} for the basic definitions regarding tame maps and Frechet manifolds here.

-By Theorem \ref{globexist}, the derivative $D\Phi_g^H$ is a tame isomorphism at any $g \in Met(M)$ and by \eqref{Eest2}, the inverse $(D\Phi_g^H)^{-1}$ exists and is a tame isomorphism.
+We choose the time function $t^*$ (for instance) as follows.
+Let $t^*(g) = \l(g)$, where $\l$ is chosen smoothly so that the maximum of the $\e = \e(\l)$ factors in \eqref{ee2.1}-\eqref{ee5} satisfies $\e C \in [\frac{1}{4}, \frac{1}{2}]$.
+With this choice, by Theorem \ref{globexist}, the derivative $D\Phi_g^H$ is then a tame isomorphism at any $g \in Met^*(M)$ and by the energy estimate \eqref{Eest2} the inverse $(D\Phi_g^H)^{-1}$ at $\tau(g) \in (\cT^H)^*$ exists and is a tame linear map of Frechet spaces.
 The Nash-Moser inverse function theorem, cf.~\cite{Ham}, \cite{Z2}, then implies that $\Phi^H$ is everywhere a smooth local diffeomorphism.

 Next we claim that $\Phi^H$ in \eqref{offPhi} is not only locally one-to-one but in fact globally one-to-one.
 To see this, suppose $g_1, g_2$ are two metrics with the same gauged target data, i.e.~$\Phi^H(g_1) = \Phi^H(g_2)$.
 If $g_1 \neq g_2$, then there exists an arbitrarily small neighborhood $U$ of some $p \in \Si$ such that $g_1 \neq g_2$ in $U$.
 One may then perform a localization or rescaling of each $g_i$ as in \S 2.2 so that the almost constant coefficient metrics $\w g_i$ satisfy $\w g_1 \neq \w g_2$ in $U$.
 However, by \eqref{eps}, the metrics $\w g_i$ satisfy